The Power of Parker

-The Power of Parker is a British television comedy series.
-Created and written by Sian Gibson and Paul Coleman, and starring Conleth Hill as businessman Martin Parker in Stockport in 1990, trying to juggle his debts, his wife, and his mistress.
+The Power of Parker is a British television sitcom created and written by Sian Gibson and Paul Coleman.
+It stars Conleth Hill as businessman Martin Parker in Stockport in 1990, trying to juggle his debts, his wife, and his mistress.
 Gibson also stars, along with Rosie Cavaliero.
 The first series was released on BBC One on 28 July 2023.
 The second series aired weekly on BBC One from 30 May 2025, with all six episodes released the same day on BBC iPlayer.
+It was cancelled after 2 series.

 Synopsis

 In Stockport, 1990, Martin Parker (Hill) has a complicated life with personal issues and business debts but things could get worse if his mistress Kath (Gibson) and wife Diane (Cavaliero) team up to bring him down.